 Not as much as some people think.
 The band regularly rehearses Monday, Wednesday, and Friday nights from 6:00 PM to 8:00 PM.
-We perform at all home football games (usually 4–6 per year), which are on Saturdays.
-Other than that, the band has its preseason "band camp" at the end of August, performs at 1 or 2 band shows, and one away football game per year.
+We perform at all home football games (usually 5–6 per year), which are (mostly) on Saturdays.
+Other than that, the band has its preseason "band camp" at the end of August, performs at 2 or 3 band shows, and one away football game per year.
 Although it is a fall semester course, the marching band season ends when the football season ends.
 We also make sure the band has a few free weekends throughout the season (no games, etc.).
 Please see the calendar for more details.
 Since the football team has been very successful in recent years, we are more likely to be involved in playoff games, so the season may be extended.
 We won't know locations or whether we will be performing until a week before each playoff game.
 If it is a home or local game, we will perform.
 In 2014, the team was the #1 seed going into playoffs and made it to semifinals for the second time in program history.
 That meant we had several home playoff games and the WMB played at all of them.
-It was quite possibly the most exciting season we have seen!
+It was quite possibly the most exciting season we have ever seen!
 The team currently holds the record for the longest playoff streak in the nation.
 We play at playoff games that are home, within day-trip distance, and the championship game in Texas.

 You will actually have more free time than you did in high school.
 Take a look at our sample schedules to get an idea.
 At many institutions, the marching bands rehearse every day, plus they go to all home AND away games.
 Their calendars typically go later than our I-FCS football calendar, too, because of bowl games.
 Those students have the same class schedules you do and manage to make all of that work, so our schedule should be a piece of cake!
 You will be busy, but it is more than manageable.

 What is the difference between the Wildcat Marching Band and the Beast of the East Band?